cocotb/cocotb/docs/source/quickstart.rst

 Not all fileformats are supported by all waveform viewers.
 Some fileformats allow easy conversion back and forth.
 Mileage may vary.

 Two free waveform viewers commonly used are `GTKWave <https://gtkwave.github.io/gtkwave/index.html>`_ or the newer `Surfer <https://surfer-project.org>`_.
-Both should be fine to use.
-Surfer can be used directly in browser, should it be undesirable to install it.

-This example is using the `Icarus Verilog <https://steveicarus.github.io/iverilog/>`_ simulator, where the ``.fst`` file format is generated by default and can be opened with either GTKWave or Surfer.
+This example is by default using the `Icarus Verilog <https://steveicarus.github.io/iverilog/>`_ simulator.
+``.fst`` file format is generated by default and can be opened with either GTKWave or Surfer.